SoftInstigate/restheart/security/README.md

 - **PingService** a simple ping service that responds with a greetings message.
 - **GetRoleService** allows to get the roles of the authenticated user.
 Useful as the endpoint to check the credentials of the user.
 Note that in case of success the auth token is included in the response; the browser can store it and use for the subsequent requests.
-- **RequestDumperService** responds with a dump of the request.
+- **EchoService** responds with an echo of the request.
 Useful for testing purposes.

 # Configuration